Primarily Teaching 2014

+If you will research an additional topic, it must fit within the broader Leadership and Legacy theme.
+We will try to help you identify material in our collection that matches your topic.
 The National Archives holds records relating primarily to the operations of the Federal government, its employees, litigants, and petitioners.
-In considering a topic, you must ask yourself what the involvement was of the Federal government.
-If there is none, we will not hold records on it.
+In considering a topic, you must ask yourself if and how the Federal government was involved.
+If it wasn't, we will not hold records on it.
 For example, we will not have records on the French and Indian wars since they predate the Federal government.
 We will not have John T. Scopes' personal papers, or transcripts of the "Monkey Trial" since he violated Tennessee law, not federal law.

 During the Workshop

 During Primarily Teaching, you will conduct research at the National Archives and develop teaching materials from your findings.
 We will orient you to research procedures at the National Archives and provide ongoing guidance throughout the workshop.

 While you should feel free to use our online resources, the majority of your research time should be spent in searching for primary sources (for example, letters, reports, petitions, case files, photographs, motion pictures, sound recordings, etc.) that currently are not available via our website.